Updated: May 28

-In the company of a great group of like-minded nature and adventure lovers, we roughly followed the course of the Letaba river whilst occasionally moving further inland to specific interest points.
-We are steered by the age-old wilderness philosophy of leaving only footprints and are carrying all that we need to be completely self-sufficient.
+In the company of a great group of like-minded successful professionals, who were also nature and adventure lovers, we roughly followed the course of the Letaba river whilst occasionally moving further inland to specific interest points.
+We were steered by the age-old wilderness philosophy of leaving only footprints and are carrying all that we need to be completely self-sufficient.
 Our group loved following the tracks of two elephant bulls to find them some time later, entranced they watched large pods of hippo who similarly observed them and on our final night they were blessed with lions roaring slightly west of our small tents.

 Our trail suddenly came to a sharp stop.
 One of the trailists pointed to the ground.
 Before us moved a giant velvet mite.
 Its stunning red “velvet fur” stood out in stark contrast to the soil it was moving over.
 Unlike many mites that are vegetarian, these nymphs predate on termites.
 They typically appear after it has rained, and as quickly as they appear, they again disappear in a day into the sand [once they have mated].
 When we participate in a vehicle safari we miss so much – When on foot we see how our clients “move” from the observation platform of a vehicle to actively encountering and immersing themselves in the African bush with all their senses.

-Most people going on safari arrive with a set of expectations – For many the purpose of such a trip is to see African animals in their natural habitat.
-Whilst on trail we will meet some of these expectations, but as you engage the body, mind and soul, at a level that is only possible when on foot and this close to nature, you are assured of leaving with so much more.
+The "Spirit of Wilderness" is deeply powerful.
+Most people coming on a walking safari arrive with a set of expectations – For many the purpose of such a trip is to see African animals in their natural habitat.
+Whilst on trail we will meet some of these expectations, but as you engage the body, mind and soul, at a level that is only possible when on foot and this close to nature, you are assured of experiencing, and leaving with so much more.